Charles Canady

-Charles Terrance Canady (born June 22, 1954) is an American attorney and judge serving as a justice of the Supreme Court of Florida since 2008.
+Charles Terrance Canady (born June 22, 1954) is an American attorney and judge who served as a justice of the Supreme Court of Florida from 2008 to 2025.
 He previously served as Chief Justice from 2010 to 2012 and from 2018 to 2022.

 Prior to his appointment to the Supreme Court, Canady was a judge on Florida's Second District Court of Appeal from 2002 to 2008, and a Republican member of the United States House of Representatives from 1993 to 2001.

 Early life and career

 Born in Lakeland, Florida, Canady graduated with a Bachelor of Arts from Haverford College in 1976 and a Juris Doctor from Yale Law School in 1979.
 He was admitted to the bar the same year and began his practice in Lakeland.
 In 1983, he was hired as the legal counsel for the Central Florida Regional Planning Commission.
 From 1984 to 1990, Canady served as a member of the Florida House of Representatives, initially elected as a conservative Democrat, he switched parties in June 1989.
 The change created many hard feelings as it happened after he accepted Democratic money for his re-election campaign.
-He ran for the Florida State Senate in 1990, but was unsuccessful.
+He ran for the Florida State Senate in 1990, losing to Quillian Yancey.

 U.S. House of Representatives

-In 1992, Canady made a successful bid for the U.S. House of Representatives, narrowly defeating his Democratic opponent Tom Mims.
+In 1992, Canady made a successful bid for the U.S. House of Representatives, narrowly defeating his Democratic opponent, State Representative Tom Mims.
 In Congress, Canady was credited for coining the term "partial-birth abortion" while developing the Partial-Birth Abortion Ban Act of 1995.
 According to Keri Folmar, the lawyer responsible for the bill's language, the term was developed in early 1995 in a meeting among herself, Canady and National Right to Life Committee lobbyist Douglas Johnson.
 Canady could not find this particular abortion practice named in any medical textbook and therefore he and his aides named it.
 Canady served as the Chairman of the Subcommittee on the Constitution of the House Judiciary Committee between January 1995 and January 2001.
 During this tenure, Canady led an inquiry on the question of assisted suicide in the United States.
 The report published was later cited in the Supreme Court decision, Washington v.
 Glucksberg, which ruled that the Constitution did not protect a right to assisted suicide.
 Canady was one of the House managers appointed to prosecute the impeachment trial proceedings of President Bill Clinton.
 He did not seek re-election to a fifth term in 2000, keeping a term limits pledge he made in 1992.